floprsk/cs50_final_project/README.md

 When handing the *selected_days*[] list to an html template like that
 - ['Mon', 'Tue', 'Fri']

 every char was interpreted as an list element and not each day as one element.
-So every weekday column stores either *Nothing* or *1*, so that it can be displayed on the info_plant.html template.
+So every column in the table *watering_days* stores either *Nothing* or *1*, so that it can be displayed on the info_plant.html template:

 Iteration through every element in the plants table:
 (in *info_plant.html*)

+    # info_plant.html file
     # Jinja2 notation
     {% for plant in plants %}